gregofgreg5/magick-ink2020/story-so-far/wdh-2021-01-06-campaign-note.md

 ![image](https://github.com/gregofgreg5/magick-ink2020/blob/main/images/the-eyecatcher.jpg)

-To no one's surprise, Nim led the Tavernlords to the dock ward The nimblewright detector led the party to ***The Eyecatcher*** at about twilight, where it looked liked activity was at a lull.
+To no one's surprise, Nim led the Tavernlords to the dock ward The nimblewright detector led the party to ***The Eyecatcher*** at about twilight.
+The most extravagant, ostentatious even ship on the docks, the *Eyecatcher* stood out against the gray winter background of the harbor.
+Borl's information on ***The Sea Maidens Faire*** was that the *traveling circus* is made up of three ships: *Eyecatcher*, *Hearbreaker* and *Hellraiser*. *Eyecatcher* was the carnival's flagship, while the other two transported more of the business of the show.

+This evening, it looked liked activity was at a lull.
 There were a few deckhands on the ship, more milling about than being busy.
 After a brief *introduction* the party boarded and told them that they were looking for nimblewrights.
 One of the men went down and brought back their captain **Zardoz Zord** and a small contingent of his men back to the deck.

 ![image](https://github.com/gregofgreg5/magick-ink2020/blob/main/images/zardoz-zord.jpg)